Enhanced Security Measures at Certain Airports Overseas

 IMPORTANT NEW PASSPORT LAWS: WHAT YOU NEED TO KNOW

 Beach Lovers, if you haven’t had your passport renewed since 2006 or 2007, now’s the time to do so.
 Why?
-Because your passport is only good for ten years.
-In 2007, a law went into effect that mandated that American citizens entering the U.S. from Canada, Mexico, the Caribbean and Bermuda carry a passport.
+Because your passport is only good for ten years.tizens entering the U.S. from Canada, Mexico, the Caribbean and Bermuda carry a passport.

-However, there is an even newer ruling that everyone needs to know about: The Six Months Validity Rule.
-Now, some countries require that your passport must be valid for more than six months before you can enter.
-While there are more countries around the world that require this, those in our beach universe to which this rule applies are Bahamas, Belize, Honduras, Jamaica, Mexico, Nicaragua, St. Lucia, Trinidad & Tobago.
+Some countries require that your passport must be valid for more than six months before you can enter.
+While there are more countries around the world that require this, the beach in our sun ‘n sand universe to which this rule applies is Nicaragua.
 Good to know, right?

 |National Weather Service & Information -- Click Here|